JoaoLopesF/SerialDebug/README.md

 Yes, now we can use one debugger, simple but functional, and not need a extra hardware to do it.

+## News

+### 2018-10-26

+  - Now the [__SerialDebugApp__](#serialdebugapp) show debugger elements on screen, please update to 0.9.2 to see it in action

+  - In library version >= 0.9.75, have a new _minimum_ mode, to limit to only output debugs, no debugger, no printf, no extra functions or processing on library.
+    And by default, low memory boards, as Uno, is in _minimum_ mode.

 ## Beta version